Novecento99/AlbinoAir/README.md

 Hit save channel, and you will be taken to the current view of your new channel.
 Go to the API Keys tab and find your Write API Key.
 You will need to insert this into the sketch in order to write to your channel.

-Download from this git the XXXX.ino and configure the starting istructions:
+Download from this git firmware/Nuvolino.ino and configure the starting istructions:

---> code
+>unsigned long Channel_ID = YourChannelIdHere;  //replace with your Channel ID const char *API_key = "YourKeyHere";
+const char *ssid = "Your Wifi SSID here";  // replace with your wifi ssid and wpa2 key const char *pass = "Your Wifi Password here";

-Upload the XXXXX.ino file and you are done! open your channel, you will be able to see the data updated in real time in the channel view.
+Upload the firmware and you are done! open your channel, you will be able to see the data updated in real time in the channel view.
 You can also make gauges and numbers display by using the widget functions of thingspeak

 ### step 5: deploy a website
 to make a website you just need to download the index.html in this git and substitute the iframes with the ones that you can easily take from your thingspeak channel